webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - AuthN: proving you are who you say you are. **Identity**.
   - AuthZ: permission to do something. **Access**.
   - Entra ID: GUI to setup policy, access, roles for Internal and external resources.
-- **Describe authentication methods in Azure, including single sign-on (SSO), multifactor authentication, and passwordless**
+- **Describe authentication methods in Azure, including single sign-on (SSO), multifactor authentication, and passwordless, PIM, Conditional Access, Identity Protection**
   - SSO: single sign-on. sign in once, get access to multiple resources. **Modern Authentication**
-  - MFA: two or more of: something you known, something you have, something you are.
+  - Entra ID MFA: two or more of: something you known, something you have, something you are.
   - Passwordless: Windows Hello, Fido2, OAUTH.
+  - PIM privileged identity management: Entra ID tool to manage, monitor access to resources.
+  - Conditional Access: Entra ID tool that uses signals(phone telemetry, gps) to evaluate risk sign-in.
+  - Identity Protection: part of Entra ID suite. risk detection for sign-ins.
 - **Describe external identities and guest access in Azure**
   - B2B collaboration: external users can use preferred sign-in.
   - B2B direct connect: mutual two-way trust with another Entra ID or organization. close business partners.